iPhone Backup Location for Mac & Windows

 iPhone Backup Location for Mac OS X

-in Mac OS X your iPhone files are backed up at the following location:
+In all versions of Mac OS X, your iPhone, iPad, and iPod touch backup files are backed up and stored at the following location:

-iPhone Backup Location for Windows 7, XP, and Vista
+iPhone Backup Location for Windows 10, Windows 8, Windows 7, XP, and Vista

 Windows XP stores all of your iPhone backup files in this location: